-The Walden Plateau is rich in natural resources, featuring diverse water sources, parks, and landscapes.
+The Northeast County is rich in natural resources, featuring diverse water sources, parks, natural areas, and agricultural resources.
 These resources support local ecosystems and offer opportunities for recreation and sustainable development.
 Proper management of these natural assets is crucial for maintaining the region's beauty and ecological health.
-The map (Figure 2.4) indicates points within the study Area that feature natural resources deemed sensitive in terms of water function, steep slopes or habitat as identified in the adopted 2016 Comprehensive Plan for Hamilton County.
-In the Walden Plateau Area, 27.6% of the land is 25% or greater slope and 0.4% is in the 100-year Floodplain.
-Waterways are shown to indicate the Floodway and 100 year and 500-year floodplains along with Impaired Waterways (303D) which indicate water quality status based on monitoring of sediment, pollution (metals, pesticides/ fertilizer run-off, etc.), erosion or changes in flow/ volumes.
+The map (Figure 2.4) indicates points within the study area that feature natural resources deemed sensitive in terms of water function, steep slopes or habitat as identified in the adopted 2016 Comprehensive Plan for Hamilton County.
+In the Northeast County Area, 8% of the land is 25% or greater slope and 12.9% is in the 100-year floodplain.
+Waterways are shown to indicate the floodway and 100 year and 500-year floodplains along with Impaired Waterways (303D) which indicate water quality status based on monitoring of sediment, pollution (metals, pesticides/ fertilizer run-off, etc.) and erosion or changes in flow/ volumes.
 Development in the floodway is prohibited.